parimalp/FPGA-Design-Flow-using-Vivado/lab2.md

 source ps_init.tcl
 ```

-Please check if the path is right or not.
+Please check if the path in the tcl script is right or not.

 #### Analyze the design source files hierarchy.(Taking Boolean as an example)